-The new law requires you to implement measures to ensure a level of personal data security that’s “appropriate”, taking into account the risks presented by the data processing activities you are involved in.
+The GDPR and UK GDPR require you to implement measures to ensure a level of personal data security that’s “appropriate”, taking into account the risks presented by the data processing activities you are involved in.
 ISO 27001 can enable you to show that you are on top of this particular obligation.

 That said, it’s important to remember that ISO 27001 covers a very specific area of data security.
 And while this certification can be valuable from a GDPR perspective, it shouldn’t be viewed as an ‘automatic passport’ to full GDPR compliance.
 Here, we take a closer look at what ISO 27001 does and doesn’t cover, with GDPR compliance in mind.